You know that feeling you get when you watch one of the classics, and you think to yourself, ‘oh yeah, that’s why this is iconic‘?

 Spoiler: it was blown.

 Edgar Wright has created something incredibly special with this film.
 The soundtrack is so killer, it’s practically its own character.
-It drives the cars almost as much as Ansel Elgort’s Baby does.
-The way the music is weaved into the story is masterful and effortless, and while Elgort hit every mark (musical and otherwise), the character he had the most chemistry with was easily the soundtrack itself.
+It drives the cars almost as much as Ansel Elgort’s Baby does, with so much of the action coordinated to each beat (the cast and crew often wore earpieces and used counts to ensure this was accomplished).
+Gun fights and car chases have never looked more fun, fluid and like choreography, the way the music is weaved into the story masterful and effortless.
+While Elgort hit every mark (musical and otherwise), the character he had the most chemistry with was easily the soundtrack itself.

 Jamie Foxx (Bats) was the perfect criminal for an unwitting getaway driver like Baby.
 He was brutal and a little unpredictable, but equally as terrifying was Hamm’s Buddy — so much so every action-packed scene with either of them had me on the edge of my seat.
 They’re introduced with a little lightness and comedy, but when you see them in action?
 Like Baby, things are put right back into perspective: they’re relentless criminals.
 Actual spoiler: you never actually see any of the heists, much the same way Baby blocks them out with his music, but that never detracts from the high energy that fuels the film along.

 Oh, and Kevin Spacey?
 Another Oscar on aisle one, anyone?
 Did anyone actually believe he wasn’t going to kill it?
+(Literally.)
 He’s an enigma all throughout, always one step ahead of the game, but he’s the best blend of quietly terrifying and mildly hilarious.
-There’s a scene towards the end which offers a true slice of who his character Doc really was (adding onto a brief scene earlier), making him incrementally more likable — but of course, you should see for yourself.
+There’s a scene towards the end which offers a true slice of who his character Doc really was (adding onto a brief scene earlier), making him incrementally more likable and dividing audiences (many believe it actually took away from the story) — but of course, you should see for yourself.

 Featured image courtesy of Tristar Pictures (Sony).